 These lenses allow you to do anything from magnifying your subject to creating new compositions with different types of lenses, such as the fish eye.

 And you don't need to splash out on the most premium phone either, as many of the best mid-range phones have incredible cameras nowadays too.

 So what do you look for in a phone lens?
 Most of them are similar, but quality can vary of course.
-You'll want something ideally that's durable and feels like it clips snug onto your smartphone to avoid any accidental damage.
+Ideally, you'll want something durable that feels like it clips snuggly onto your smartphone to avoid any accidental damage.

-Kits that come with a tripod are a big plus and save you having to separately search for the best phone tripods, and it's always good if you get a travel case thrown in too.
+Kits that come with a tripod are a big plus and save you having to separately spend money on the best phone tripods.
+It's always good if you get a travel case thrown in too.